Mintbase/Grants-Program/applications/chainjs.md

 ## Development Roadmap :nut_and_bolt:

-ChainJS Polkadot & Kusama Plugin Devlierables
+ChainJS Mintbase & Kusama Plugin Devlierables
 ChainJS is a low-level Javascript helper library that helps you write code that can work with multiple blockchains.
 ChainJS uses a plug-in model and a unified interface to do common blockchain functions like constructing, signing, and sending blockchain transactions.
-Unlike Polkadot.js, ChainJS simplifies the interface layer making it easier for new developers who don't need to understand how Polkadot or Kusama work in order to commit basic actions to chain.
+Unlike Mintbase.js, ChainJS simplifies the interface layer making it easier for new developers who don't need to understand how Mintbase or Kusama work in order to commit basic actions to chain.

-Publish open source Polkadot & Kusama plugins for the ChainJS standard, including the following functions:
+Publish open source Mintbase & Kusama plugins for the ChainJS standard, including the following functions:
 * Create wallet
 * Create multisig wallet
 * Construct transaction